-Alessia Palanti is a PhD candidate in the Department of Italian and the Institute for Comparative Literature and Society.
-She recently received her IRWGS certificate, and has been awarded the 2016-2017 IRWGS Graduate Fellowship.
-She is writing her dissertation on 21st century Italian women’s cinema that focuses on women’s lives and experiences from a female perspective.
-Her project traces the development of Italian feminisms and their place in the international landscape of feminist inquiry into gender and sexuality through an analysis of contemporary film, and examines the influences and possibilities of female subjectivity in visual media and representation.
-Alessia’s work has been published in the Journal of Modern Italian Studies, “Revising History: Elvira Giallanella’s Umanità and the Editing of Gender,” and in the Pirandello Society of America Journal, “Scripting il ‘cielo di carta’: The Men behind the Curtain in Paolo and Vittorio Taviani’s Cesare deve morire.”
+Alessia Palanti is a fourth year, PhD candidate in the Italian department and ICLS.
+She is writing her dissertation on 21st century Italian women’s cinema that focuses on women’s lives from a female perspective.
+Her project traces the development of Italian feminisms and their place in the international landscape of feminist inquiry into gender and sexuality through an analysis of contemporary films.